-- 19. Improving the Use of Patient Registries for Comparative Effectiveness-This PCORI grant explores the methodological choices dealing with Patient reported outcomes (PROs) and treatment exposures under different assumptions in a prospective registry of rheumatoid arthritis (RA).
-The goal is to assess which aspects of PROS are most important to patients through patient focus groups.
-There is one patient advisor on the stakeholder's group.
-This grant will be concluding in the next few months. - 20.
-Strategies to Reduce Injuries and Develop confidence in Elders (STRIDE)-is the acronym for the PCORI/NIA (National Institute for Aging) grant.
+- 13. Strategies to Reduce Injuries and Develop confidence in Elders (STRIDE)-is the acronym for the PCORI/NIA (National Institute for Aging) grant.
 This grant is a ten site falls reduction effort focused on patients 70 and older.
 BWH is the lead site and we have four patient advisors on various committees as well as the National Patient and Stakeholders' Committee.
 This is a five year grant.
-BWH is one of the sites and has a local STRIDE council consisting of 4 advisors. - 21.
-Transitions of Care-This PCORI grant focuses on the follow-up from inpatient to outpatient status.
-It involves follow up support services with the PCP and specialty appointments, pharmacy consults, home health, physical and occupational therapy as well as other community resources.
-Currently the grant is on the dissemination phase.
-There are six patient advisors on the patient engagement team. - 22.
+BWH is one of the sites and has a local STRIDE council consisting of 4 advisors. - 14.
 Research Ethnics in Patient Centered Outcomes Research-This grant will focus on understanding the regulatory oversight challenges posed by PCOR and CER and to develop guidelines, policy and recommendations to address those challenges.
-There are two patient advisors currently on this study. - 23.
+There are two patient advisors currently on this study. - 15.
 Integrating Online Weight Management-this grant will focus on an online weight management program integrated with support from BWH primary care practices to help patients lose weight in a more convenient and accessible way.
-There is one advisor on this study. - 24.
+There is one advisor on this study. - 16.
 Patient Safety Learning Lab-This grant focuses on developing tools to engage patients, family and professional care members in identifying, assessing and reducing patient safety concerns in real time.
 This grant has several components and includes fall prevention, safety checklist and my safe care, which is an appt to improve safety reporting and response in the hospital.
 This grant is funded by the Agency for Healthcare Research and Quality.
-There are three advisors on this study. - 25.
+There are three advisors on this study. - 17.
 Patient Empowered Strategy to Reduce Asthma Morbidity in Highly Impacted Populations (PESRAMHIP)-This grant will test the effectiveness of using a daily preventative inhaler with symptom based use for reducing asthma exacerbations in African-American and Hispanic Adults.
 This is a PCORI funded five year grant and will be multisite study.
-There are four advisors from BWH on this study.

-26. Navigating High Risk Surgery: Empowering Older Adults to Ask Questions that Inform Decisions about Surgical Treatment-This grant is funded by PCORI and will focus on creating a questionnaire that will assist patients and families with the decision on whether to proceed with high risk surgical procedures or not.
+There are four advisors from BWH on this study. - 18.
+Navigating High Risk Surgery: Empowering Older Adults to Ask Questions that Inform Decisions about Surgical Treatment-This grant is funded by PCORI and will focus on creating a questionnaire that will assist patients and families with the decision on whether to proceed with high risk surgical procedures or not.
 This is a three year grant and will have five sights participating in this study.
 There are three patient advisors on this study.

-Supporting:
+Supporting :

-The Center for Patients and Families project manager organizes the Steering PFAC meetings, the Shapiro PFAC meetings, Jen Center PFAC meetings, Fish Center meetings and South Huntington PFAC meetings.
+The Center for Patients and Families project manager organizes the Steering PFAC meetings, the Obstetrics PFAC, Jen Center PFAC meetings, Fish Center meetings and South Huntington PFAC meetings.
 The other PFAC meetings are managed by either a program manager or nurse manager within their own service lines.
 The amount of administrative time to support the councils is about twenty hours a month.
 The council members are provided with parking vouchers when they attend the PFAC meetings.
 Parking is allotted through the Center for Patients and Families budget.
 We do not provide stipends to our patient/family advisors.